AckerlyXu/heima/articles/network-watcher/network-watcher-connectivity-rest.md

 [!INCLUDE [network-watcher-preview](../../includes/network-watcher-public-preview-notice.md)]

 > [!IMPORTANT]
-> Connectivity check requires a virtual machine extension `AzureNetworkWatcherExtension`.
+> Connection Monitoring requires a virtual machine extension `AzureNetworkWatcherExtension`.
 For installing the extension on a Windows VM visit [Azure Network Watcher Agent virtual machine extension for Windows](../virtual-machines/windows/extensions-nwa.md) and for Linux VM visit [Azure Network Watcher Agent virtual machine extension for Linux](../virtual-machines/linux/extensions-nwa.md).

 ## Register the preview capability

-Connectivity check is currently in public preview, to use this feature it needs to be registered.
+Connection Monitoring is currently in public preview, to use this feature it needs to be registered.
 To do this, run the following PowerShell sample:

 ```powershell
 Register-AzureRmProviderFeature -FeatureName AllowNetworkWatcherConnectivityCheck  -ProviderNamespace Microsoft.Network